AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 ### Advanced Abilities

-Pick one Advanced Ability at character creation.
-Gain more by spending XP equal to twice the number of Advanced Abilities you currently have (0 XP → 2 XP → 4 XP → 6 XP).
+Spend 2 XP to unlock your first Advanced Ability.
+Each subsequent Advanced Ability's cost increases by two.
+(2 XP → 4 XP → 6 XP → 8 XP).

-* **Crystal Sight:** Embed a “third eye” crystal onto your body, allowing you to see mystical, spiritual, and other non-physical entities and effects.
+* **Crystal Vibes:** You can pick up on the mystic vibrations caused by the single most intense emotional, spiritual, or magical nearby presence.
+This could be the mood of a crowd, the nature of an ongoing ritual, the presence of an angry spirit, or some other non-physical effect.
+With time, preparation, and the correct crystals, you can suppress or enhance these vibrations.
 * **Soul Cage:** Store your soul in your Crystal Grimoire.
 You cannot die as long as it’s intact.
 If your body is destroyed transferring the crystal into a new body allows you to inhabit it.
 * **Telegraphic Crystals:** You can pair crystals such that things which effect one will effect the other.
 Sound, sight, and magic or other mystical effects are transmitted.
 * **Capture Crystals:** Create special Capture Crystals by spending 1 permanent Max Grit.
 Use these crystals to capture the souls of recently killed creatures, or weakened or subservient spirits.
 Summon the captured creatures as you would cast a spell (setting your Grit to 0 or making a WIL Save).
 You are deprived as long as you maintain the summon.
 Particularly powerful souls and spirits may take additional resources or incentive to capture, or be difficult to control.